memespring/wiki-platformland-content/identifying-platforms.md

 ## User research with digital service teams

-The UK GDS conducted 150 interviews with service teams across government, identified them service assessments and performance data.
+The UK GDS conducted 150 interviews with service teams across government.
+Identify teams to talk to from service assessments, reviewing or compiling lists of government services, reviewing PDF forms listed on government websites.

 ## Develop institutional capability